-You are the team’s Assistant Athletic Director, Assistant or Associagte Coach and Team manager.
+You are the team’s Assistant Athletic Director, Assistant or Associate Coach and Team manager.
 You are the critical glue for the team and are the continuity for Gatorounds.
 You are the team’s primary link with the administration and our health care systems

 - Assist in placement of patients in nursing homes and rehabilitation facilities

-- Communicate the rounding schedule to nursing and encourages nursing participation on rounds
+- Encourage bedside nursing participation on rounds

 - Succinct and efficient presentations: You need to speak confidently and efficiently.
 No mumbling and no standing behind the circle.
 Quickly summarize disposition issues and make quality care suggestions so that specific changes in management can be ordered during rounds.
 Remember efficient communication is a key fundamental.